-Therapy should be instituted immediately upon suspicion.
-(Caution: In adrenal crisis, a delay in instituting corticosteroid therapy, particularly if there is hypoglycemia and hypotension, may be fatal.)
+Therapy should be instituted immediately upon suspicion of adrenal crisis.
+(CAUTION: In adrenal crisis, a delay in instituting corticosteroid therapy, particularly if there is hypoglycemia and hypotension, may be fatal.)
 If the patient is acutely ill, confirmation by an ACTH stimulation test should be postponed until the patient has recovered.

 For patients with some residual adrenal function who develop adrenal crisis when under stress, hydrocortisone treatment is the same, but fluid requirements may be much lower.

 Fever > 40.6° C occasionally accompanies the rehydration process.
 An oral antipyretic may be given .

 Complications of corticosteroid therapy may include psychotic reactions.
 If psychotic reactions occur, then the hydrocortisone dose can be reduced to the lowest level consistent with maintaining blood pressure and good cardiovascular function.
 Antipsychotics may be temporarily required, but use should not be prolonged.

 Weakness, fatigue, and hyperpigmentation (generalized tanning or focal black spots involving skin and mucous membranes) are typical.

 Low serum sodium, high serum potassium, and high BUN (blood urea nitrogen) occur.